 Ketosis can be a gray area, as there are varying degrees of it.
 In general, it can often take around 1-3 days to reach full ketosis.

-When you eat a ketogenic diet, excess ketones spill over into several areas of the body, giving you a few different ways to monitor your ketone levels:
+The best way to monitor your ketone levels is through testing, which you can do from home.
+When you eat a ketogenic diet, excess ketones spill over into several areas of the body.
+This allows you to measure your ketone levels in various ways:

 - In your urine with a urine strip

 - In your blood with a glucose meter

 - On your breath with a breath meter

 Each method has its advantages and disadvantages, but measuring ketones in your blood is often the most effective.
 Although it’s the most affordable, urine testing is typically the least accurate method.

 For more information on checking your ketone levels, see this article.

 Possible Concerns With the Keto Diet

 When implementing any new diet — not just keto — it’s important to do so safely, and in a way that supports your unique lifestyle.
 With this in mind, here are two potential side effects you should know about: